WindowsTechNerd/Lenovo-Thinkpad-X1-Carbon-4th-gen-hackintosh---Manual-setup-and-prebuilt-efi/installation_macos.md

 Anyways once it's finished downloading, you will be greeted with the install macOS [Version].app in your applications folder, once it's done you can proceed to "Setting up the usb and installer"

-# Setting up the USB and installer:
+# Setting up the USB and installer

 Now we'll be formatting the USB to prep it for both the macOS installer and the Opencore bootloader.